 - Mooresville (Photos | Homes For Sale)

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

 If you’re not worried about finding a deal on good places to live, check out the most expensive places to live in North Carolina and, for those of you on a budget, the cheapest places to live in North Carolina.

-How do you determine the best places to buy a home in North Carolina?
+How do you determine the best places to buy a home in North Carolina for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.

 So all that thinking has come to this moment where we get to spell out how we’d approach finding an up-and-coming place to live in North Carolina.
 Put differently, the analysis will try to find places in North Carolina with undervalued homes relative to pent up demand.

 To do that we looked at the most recent American Community Survey Census data for 2013-2017 and compared it to the previous vintage (2012-2016).
 Specifically, we used the following criteria:

 - Y-o-Y Change In Population (People want to live here)